drummk2/DisableCortana/README.md

 .\DisableCortana.ps1 -RemovePackage
 ```

 N.B.
 This script may require you to temporarily set your execution policy to "Bypass" in order to run it.
 This can be done with the following code.
-Note that all execution policy commands must be run in and administrator Powershell instance.
+Note that all execution policy commands must be run in an administrator Powershell instance.
 ```Powershell
 Set-ExecutionPolicy Bypass
 ```